 But the long-established Socialists are wary of joining forces with an upstart party born just two years ago out of anger over austerity, and which ultimately seeks to supplant it.

 The two parties are also deeply divided over Catalonia’s independence movement.

 Although it does not want to see Spain split, Podemos backs the idea of a Scotland-style referendum in the northeastern region.
 Sanchez, however, is resolutely against this.

-And crucially, Podemos had always refused to enter an alliance that would also include Ciudadanos, pushing instead for a left-wing coalition with its leader Pablo Iglesias as deputy prime minister.
+And crucially, Podemos has previously refused to enter a government that would also include Ciudadanos, pushing instead for a left-wing coalition with its leader Pablo Iglesias as deputy prime minister.